-Clinical Decision Support Platform consists of 1 key components (servers/databases).
+CDSP consists of 1 key components (servers/databases/instances/applications/software/application programming interfaces (API).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by Clinical Decision Support Platform and the reasons for the collection of the PII are in the table below.
+The type of PII collected by CDSP and the reasons for the collection of the PII are in the table below.